VineetS086/Amazon_Price_Check/README.md

 run_add.py - run it to add product

 while_main.py - A While loop... always run it...
-Note: interval is decided on check_data.py it is set to 600 secs.
+Note: interval is decided on check_data.py it is set to 600 secs...
+See the check_time() func...

 test.py just ignore it...
 I used it to test call_product.py...